Clinical Drug and Alcohol Therapy Propels Recovery

 Reflections Recovery Center in Prescott, Arizona takes a dual approach to helping our male clients recover from drug and alcohol addictions.
 On the more evidence-based, traditional side is clinical treatment.
 And on the more experimental, yet highly rewarding side is holistic therapy.

 Yes, many treatment centers offer both clinical and holistic treatment.
-But what we think separates ours from most others is the fact our clinical treatment is offered at a separate, yet nearby facility from where our clients sleep and eat.
-We believe this well-furnished offsite location helps take away distractions as clients interact with our counselors in group and individual settings.
+But what we believe separates ours from most others is the fact our clinical treatment is offered at a separate, yet nearby, facility from where our clients sleep and eat.
+We believe this well-furnished, offsite location helps take away distractions as clients interact with our counselors in group and individual settings.

 Reflections Recovery Center has gone to great lengths to find some of the best and brightest licensed clinical addiction specialists from around the country.
-With a great clinical team on board, we’re able to offer our clients a wide range of cutting-edge, evidence-based clinical therapies.
+With a great clinical team on board, we’re able to offer our clients the best in clinical addiction therapy.

-As we mentioned, our clinical treatment takes place in an offsite facility from where our clients reside as part of our men’s only inpatient addiction treatment program.
+As we mentioned, our clinical drug and alcohol therapy takes place in an offsite facility from where our clients reside as part of our men’s inpatient addiction treatment program.
 This outpatient facility is a large, modern office space that features several rooms for one-on-one counseling as well as meeting and conference rooms for group sessions of various sizes.

 Cognitive Behavioral Therapy

 Cognitive behavioral therapy involves a combination of techniques from the traditional fields of psychotherapy, behavioral psychology and cognitive psychology.
 CBT is an evidence-based practice that was originally developed to help people with mental disorders, and has since been proven to be extremely effective for those recovering from drug and alcohol addiction as well.